A note on no-hair properties of static black holes in four and higher dimensional spacetimes with cosmological constant: No-hair properties with or without cosmological constant in -dimensions

 {\it Remarks.} \begin{itemize} \item The requirement that $r^{n+2}E(=r^{n+2}e^{-\delta}P_r)$ goes to zero at infinity $r \rightarrow \infty$ may be somewhat more stringent condition than our asymptotic condition~\eqref{condi:asympt}, in particular, than the standard definition of asymptotic flatness in $4$-dimensions.
 For example, $r^4e^{-\delta}P_r$ for Maxwell fields in $4$-dimensions remains to be non-vanishing at infinity, as pointed out in~\cite{Nunez:1996xv}.
 Note however that in higher dimensions, Maxwell fields satisfy this requirement.

 \item From Theorem~2, we have $ r_\star^{n+2} E(r_\star) <r_b^{n+2}E(r_b) \leq 0$, which is rewritten in terms of the radial pressure $P_r<0$ as

 By integrating \eqref{divdelta_n}, we have

 This provides a bound on $\delta(r_\star)-\delta(r_b)$ in terms of the maximal value of the matter fields in the interval $[r_b, r_\star]$.
 Substituting this into the right-hand side of \eqref{ineq:Pr}, we can, in principle, obtain a bound on the radial pressure $P_r$ at the point $r_\star$.
 Following a similar argument of~\cite{Nunez:1996xv}, we can claim that a black hole hair, if exists, must extend beyond the point $r_\star$.
+When $n=2$, the lower bound $r_\star :=[(n+1)/2]^{1/(n-1)}r_b$ reduces to the universal lower bound $(3/2)r_b$ introduced in the original no-short hair conjecture~\cite{Nunez:1996xv} for $4$-dimensional black holes.

+\item We also note that the lower bound $r_\star :=[(n+1)/2]^{1/(n-1)}r_b$ coincides precisely with the radius of the photon-sphere (i.e., the radius of circular null geodesics) for the $(2+n)$-dimensional Schwarzschild black hole.
+In this respect, it is intriguing to note that as discussed by Hod~\cite{Hod:2011aa} and also by Ghosh-Sk-Sarkar~\cite{Ghosh:2023kge}, the hair length may be bounded by the photon-sphere radius $r_\gamma$: One can claim that non-trivial hair, if exists, must extend the photon-sphere.
+We discuss this point in more detail in Appendix~B.

 \end{itemize}